jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 #### RAIDZ1 with 10 drives
 With 10 drives, we get a stripe 10 drives wide.
 That 10 drives wide stripe in theory would get us 9 data sectors and one parity sector.
-A single stripe could thous hold 9 * 4k = 36k.
+A single stripe could thus hold 9 * 4k = 36k.
-But that is no of no use to us, we only need 16k!
+But that is of no use to us, we only need 16k!
 ZFS will shorten the stripes.
 For a volblock of 16k, we need one stripe with 4 data sectors and one parity sector.
 In total, we have four 4k data sectors and one 4k parity sector.